sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.6-Week6/_index.md

 ### Week 6 Objectives:

 * Learn about Blockchain technologies and their integration with AWS.
-* Advance Project 1 by refining code and completing proposals.
 * Explore smart contracts and create a workshop using AWS Blockchain services.